// methodology and sources

 The numbers.

-Every figure on AlbertaBitcoin.com is from a primary source: Statistics Canada, Alberta Treasury Board and Finance audited reports, mainstream Canadian news outlets, and live cryptocurrency exchange APIs.
-No estimates, no projections, no models — just published data and arithmetic.
+Every figure on AlbertaBitcoin.com comes from a primary source: Statistics Canada, Alberta Treasury Board and Finance audited reports, mainstream Canadian news outlets, and public price data from the U.S. Federal Reserve and the Bank of Canada.
+No estimates, no projections, no models.
+Just published data and arithmetic.

 Net fiscal outflow

-The headline number — Alberta's $231 billion net contribution to Canada over fifteen years — is published by Statistics Canada.
+The headline number, Alberta\'s $231 billion net contribution to Canada over fifteen years, is built from data published by Statistics Canada.
 We do not adjust it, smooth it, or project it.

 Definition: federal general government revenue collected from Alberta minus federal general government expenditure in Alberta, in current dollars, summed across calendar years 2010 through 2024.

-2020 anomaly: COVID-19 emergency transfers created a net inflow of approximately $16.9 billion in 2020 — the only year in the dataset where Ottawa spent more in Alberta than it collected.
-Included as-reported.
-The 15-year net is still $231 billion in Alberta's favour.
+2020 anomaly: COVID-19 emergency transfers created a net inflow of roughly $16.9 billion in 2020, the only year in the dataset where Ottawa spent more in Alberta than it collected.
+It is included as reported.
+The fifteen-year net is still $231 billion in Alberta\'s favour.

 Heritage Fund AUM